Acacia-starter/Acacia/README.md

 ### generate

-Build your site with webpack and minify the HTML, JS & CSS, extract critical CSS, generate favicon
+Build your site with webpack and minify HTML, JS & CSS, extract critical CSS, generate favicon

 ### generate:zip

 Generate and then create a zip of bundled files

+### generate:analyze

+Generate and visualize size of webpack output files thanks to [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer)

 ### serve